6im0n/Reinstall-gnome-for-fedora/README.md

 ```
-your computeur will be restarted 15seconds after the installation success
+your computer will be restarted 15seconds after the installation success
 ```

 <h2>Before start</h2>